Editor’s note: This post was first published on February 03, 2025, and last updated on June 17, 2025.

 Governments can be all too quick to scrap financial incentives that make investing in an electric vehicle, EV charger, or electrical infrastructure more affordable.

-One of the most recent blows was the early 2025 announcement that the Government of Canada would pause its rebate program for first-time buyers purchasing personal EVs, stating that all funds had been allocated more than two months ahead of schedule.
+In early 2025, the federal government announced a pause on its EV rebate program for first-time buyers stating that all funds had been allocated more than two months ahead of schedule.

 Incentives have been critical to the growth in EV adoption, and we call on governments to reinvest in a carbon-neutral future.